imusify/smart-contract-incentify/README.md

 ## Documentation

-When a user creates an imusify account, a NEO wallet is created and the users **IMU token** balance, as well as their reputation level, is stored in the context of the smart contract on the immutable NEO blockchain.
-User actions on the web platform raise the users reputation level and their level, in turn, determines their IMU reward.
+When a user creates an imusify account, a NEO wallet is created and assigned to him or her.
+The users **IMU token** balance, as well as their reputation level, is stored in the context of the smart contract on the immutable NEO blockchain.
+User actions on the web platform raise the users reputation level and this level, in turn, determines their IMU reward.

-In more details, events on the Web user interface (see below) are signaled to the *Python* middleware designed for this project, which in turn triggers a return.
-And indeed, the awared amout is not determined by imusify but by the contract and the users level alone.
-Beyond the NEP5 complient method calls, which, in particular always enables users to exchange IMU tokens, the main chain of new methods of the imusify contract locig are:
+In more details, events on the Web user interface (see below) are signaled to the *Python* middleware designed for this project, which then triggers a return.
+And indeed, the awared amount is not determined by imusify but by the contract and the users level alone.

+Beyond the NEP5 complient method calls, which, in particular always enables users to exchange IMU tokens, the main chain of new methods of the imusify contract locig are as follows

 `BigInteger LevelUp(byte[] account)`